Vietnam.vn - Nền tảng quảng bá Việt Nam

 US President Joe Biden urged Congress to quickly pass the bills.
 “I will sign them into law immediately to send a message to the world: We stand with our friends and we will not let Iran or Russia succeed,” he declared.

-“The world is watching what Congress does,” the White House said in a statement.
+“The world is watching what Congress does,” the White House said.
 “Passage of this bill would send a powerful message of American leadership at a critical time.”

-Some conservative lawmakers have opposed the aid to Ukraine, and Republican presidential candidate Donald Trump has sent mixed messages on the issue.
-Some Democrats have also objected to some provisions in the bill, particularly on aid to Israel, and have pushed for more conditions on that assistance.
+Some conservative lawmakers oppose the aid to Ukraine, and Republican presidential candidate Donald Trump has sent mixed messages on the issue.
+Some Democrats also object to some provisions in the bill, particularly on Israeli aid, and have pushed for more conditions on that assistance.

 A day before the US House of Representatives voted on aid bills for Ukraine, Israel and allies in the Indo-Pacific, Kremlin spokesman Dmitry Peskov said Washington's new aid package for Kiev "will not change the situation on the battlefield".